Anterior Knee Pain

 Additionally, stem cell therapy may help regenerate the injured cartilage.
 Stem cells can be processed from a person’s abdominal fat cells or bone marrow.
 Once processed, the stem cells are directed into the injured area using a variety of techniques.

-If you continue to suffer with chronic anterior knee pain and your current treatment plan leaves you wanting more options, perhaps a fresh set of experienced eyes can change your outlook.
+If you continue to suffer with chronic anterior knee pain that won’t go away and your current treatment plan leaves you wanting more options, perhaps a fresh set of experienced eyes can change your outlook.
 Since 1990, Dennis M. Lox, M.D has applied his personal interests in sports medicine, cutting-edge regenerative medicine and chronic pain management to helping patients increase their quality of life.
 Contact us for an appointment at 727-462-5582.

 Dennis M. Lox, MD, and the Florida Spine Center serve patients within the greater Tampa Bay area, including Clearwater, Tampa and St. Petersburg, as well as all of Florida and the US.